 Source: Upaya Social Ventures

-Upaya Social Ventures’ Technical Assistance Facility (TAF) for Textile Waste Management is an integrated financing structure supporting enterprises that place sanitation and waste workers at the centre of their circular economy models.
-Launched in 2024 and anchored by a USD 1.5 million catalytic grant from the Laudes Foundation, the facility combines seed capital with impact-linked incentives and tailored technical assistance across three portfolio enterprises: Green Worms, WeVois Labs and Saahas Zero Waste.
+Upaya Social Ventures’ Technical Assistance Facility (TAF) for Textile Waste Management is an integrated financing model designed to support enterprises building circular economy solutions with sanitation and waste workers at the centre.
+Launched in 2024 with a USD 1.5 million catalytic grant, the facility combines seed capital, tailored technical assistance, and impact-linked incentives across three portfolio enterprises: Green Worms, WeVois Labs, and Saahas Zero Waste.

-Each enterprise receives approximately USD 200,000 in seed capital, with a full interest waiver available if predefined impact targets are achieved across three dimensions: job creation for people in poverty, diversion of post-consumer textile waste from landfill, and financial viability of the textile waste management unit.
-Up to USD 50,000 in non-repayable performance incentives further aligns financial returns with social and environmental outcomes.
+Each enterprise receives approximately USD 200,000 in seed capital, with full interest waiver linked to predefined impact targets across three dimensions: quality job creation for people in poverty, diversion of post-consumer textile waste from landfill, and financial viability of the textile waste management unit.
+A further USD 50,000 in non-repayable performance incentives aligns financial returns with social and environmental outcomes.

-Implementation has surfaced practical insights that extend beyond the facility itself.
-Enterprise readiness, measured by leadership commitment and management bandwidth, proved more important than prior sector experience.
-Postconsumer textile waste requires labour-intensive manual sorting, particularly for blended fabrics.
-And downstream market development has been slower than anticipated, pointing to the need for buyer engagement and demand aggregation as core workstreams in any future facility design.
+Implementation has also surfaced important lessons.
+Enterprise readiness, particularly leadership commitment and management bandwidth was as important as prior sector experience.
+Post-consumer textile waste remains highly labour-intensive to process, especially mixed and blended fabrics.
+And downstream market development is underdeveloped, reinforcing the need for buyer engagement and demand aggregation as core components of future facility design.

-The facility’s most significant structural contribution is demonstrating that impact-linked finance can work in a sector that has historically depended on grants, providing a replicable model for tying concessional capital to measurable just transition outcomes across circular value chains.
+Most importantly, the facility demonstrates that impact-linked finance can work in a sector historically dependent on grants – offering a practical, replicable model for tying concessional capital to measurable just transition outcomes across circular value chains.